 What SB 326 Requires

-SB 326 requires that exterior elevated elements be inspected by a licensed structural engineer or architect every nine years.
+SB 326 requires that the above-ground balconies, decks, stairways, walkways, and their supporting members be inspected by a licensed structural engineer or architect every nine years.
 The first round of SB 326 inspections was required to be completed by January 1, 2025 for associations with buildings in existence before 2020.
-The inspection must visually examine a statistically significant sample of the exterior elevated elements and report on their current condition, whether they are in a generally safe condition, and their expected useful life.
+The inspection must visually examine a statistically significant sample of the covered walking surfaces and their supports and report on their current condition, whether they are in a generally safe condition, and their expected useful life.
 If immediate safety hazards are identified, the association is required to take immediate corrective action and notify all residents.

 SB 326 Compliance Deadlines